 They can spread to sites within the abdominal cavity and to the liver, although there are rare cases of spread to the lungs and bone.

-Our patients with GIST are treated at the Moores Gastrointestinal Cancer Unit.
-See the Gastrointestinal Cancer Unit for more information.
+Patients with GIST are treated at our Gastrointestinal Cancer Unit.
 You can also review the tabs at top of this page for information on GIST cancer symptoms, risks, and treatment.

 These tumors most commonly cause: